verlab/DataAnalysisForRobotics/README.md

 - **Trajectory Plots:**
   - 2D trajectory visualization (X vs. Y) of both real and planned paths.
   - Optional offset to origin for alignment and easier visual comparison.
-  - Waypoints (if provided) are plotted as reference markers.

 Each plot is saved as a PNG image and named accordingly (e.g., `real_velocities_run_0.png`, `trajectory_comparison_run_1.png`, etc.).